DDriggs00/mavlinkinterface/docs/configuration/setRecordingInterval.md

 # setRecordingInterval( sensor, interval )

-Set how long to wait between recording data on the given sensor.
+Set how long to wait between recording data on the given sensor to a file.
 NOTE: the sensors only send messages at a rate of 4 hz, so any logging more frequent than that would be wasted

 ## Parameters